Try these troubleshooting techniques. For further assistance, visit the HWS parts and repair page of the website.

 Battery Life is Not As Expected

-The battery life will vary by model and battery type.
-Assuming nominal brightness setting and environmental conditions...
+The battery life will vary by model and battery type (assuming nominal brightness setting at room temp).

 - Models with 2 batteries run for well over 1,000 hours.